Insurer Aviva sells more Italian debt - CFO

 Aviva generated about 40 percent of its operating profit in mainland Europe last year, and holds European sovereign debt partly to generate the income it needs to meet its financial obligations to European policyholders.

-Aviva shares were down 2.5 percent by 1100 GMT, underperforming a 2 percent fall in the Stoxx 600 European insurance share index .SXIP.
+Aviva shares were down 2.5 percent by 1100 GMT, underperforming a 2 percent fall in the Stoxx 600 European insurance share index.